gokul/colour-carbon/README.md

 *colour-carbon is a wrapper around wso2 carbon command line output to add a bit of colour in 256 colour linux terminals*

+NEW: Now supports auto-opening of the management console in a new browser tab.

 ## Prerequisites

 * python 2.x